catalyst-cooperative/pudl-examples/README.md

 ## Option 1: Download the processed data and run Docker

-### Download and extract the archived data and Docker container:
+### Download and extract the archived data and Docker container

 * Download and extract this archive (~6 GB) from Zenodo (ADD LINK) into a local directory.
 On MacOS and Windows you should just be able to double-click